 I also noticed that the net effect of this was that I was becoming a bit paranoid; if my traffic seemed lower than it usually is I immediately wondered if me site had been down.
 I started looking for a resource that would monitor my site for downtimes and inform me automatically so I didn’t have to spend time wondering about it.
 This is when I found Montastic.

-Montastic is a very simple service: create an account then enter in the URLs of the sites you would like it to monitor (up to a limit of 100 sites).
+Montastic is a very simple service: create an account, then enter the URLs of the sites you would like it to monitor (up to a limit of 100 sites).
 It will then check the sites on your list within 10 minute intervals and from 2 locations.
 If and when it detects that any of the sites are down, it will immediately report this by email or through RSS.
 Once the site is back up it will report that as well.

 What’s interesting about Montastic is that you are not limited to just your sites.
 After listing my 3 websites I decided to include 2 blogs that are similar to my main blog just for benchmarking purposes.
 To my surprise I discovered that while my site went down for about 2 hours once this week, these other sites seemed to be down for a few hours at least every other day, which was interesting to know, and made me think that perhaps my hosting company isn’t so bad after all.